Posted by Darrell Nicholson at 03:09PM - Comments: (6)

-Probably one of the most frustrating projects when restoring an old boat is dealing with gelcoat cracks and chips.
-It would seem that these minor blemishes would be an easy matter to fix, but they’re not.
+Eventually every owner of a fiberglass boat will have to deal with gelcoat cracks and chips.
+Fixing these minor blemishes are well within reach of the competent do-it-yourselfer, but to make a nearly invisible repair takes a bit of practice.
 Achieving the same level of gelcoat gloss, adhesion, and color of the original hull or deck is a kind of black art, and it is a field full of pretenders.
 You could run a weekend movie marathon featuring all of the YouTube DIY videos offering bad advice on gelcoat repairs.

 In an upcoming series of articles we’ll be looking at the art of gelcoat repairs—everything from color-matching to filling to spraying.
 We’ll also be looking at the various gelcoat repair products.